kuznimyk/kuznimyk/README.md

 - 🌱 I’m currently learning Data Structures and Algorithms on Leetcode.com
 - 💬 Ask me about how to solve the problem to reach the best runtime
 - 📫 How to reach me: kuznimyk@gmail.com
-- ⚡ Fun fact: currently 1st year student of the Universiry of Alberta Augustana Major: Computer Science and Mathematics.
-Next academic year: University of Alberta(Edmonton) Major: Artificial Intelligence,Minor: Math
+- ⚡ Fun fact: currently 1st year student of the Universiry of Alberta at Augustana.
+Major: Computer Science and Mathematics.
+Next academic year: University of Alberta(Edmonton) Major: Artificial Intelligence, Minor: Math